MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/error-handling/error-handling.md

 # Error handling

-Handling errors when calling an Xbox Live service through XSAPI.
+Handling errors when calling an Xbox Live service through XSAPI, C++, or WinRT.

 ## In this section